$PD_3$-pairs with compressible boundary: necessary conditions

-It is a familiar consequence of the topological Loop and Sphere Theorems that every compact orientable 3-manifold with boundary is the connected sum of indecomposable 3-manifolds, and these in turn either have empty boundary or may be assembled from aspherical 3-manifolds with $\pi_1$-injective boundary by adding 1-handles.
-However, in our setting we do not know whether there is a Poincar\'e embedding of a family of 2-discs representing the classes in $E(Y)$, along which we could reduce the pair to one with $\pi_1$-injective boundary.
-The First Decomposition Theorem allows for a connected sum decomposition, provided that the potential summands are indeed $PD_3$-pairs \cite{Bl}.
+It is a familiar consequence of the topological Loop and Sphere Theorems that every compact orientable 3-manifold with boundary is the interior connected sum of indecomposable 3-manifolds, and these in turn either have empty boundary or may be assembled from aspherical 3-manifolds with $\pi_1$-injective boundary by adding 1-handles.
+However, in our setting we do not know whether there is a Poincar\'e embedding of a family of 2-discs representing the classes in $Ess(Y)$, along which we could reduce the pair to one with $\pi_1$-injective boundary.
+The Decomposition Theorems of Bleile allow for connected sum decompositions, provided that the potential summands are indeed $PD_3$-pairs \cite{Bl}.
 (When the boundary is aspherical and $\pi_1$-injective this is ensured by the Realization Theorem.)